 Phut (Libya): Pakistan

-Mizra: Arabs
+Mizraim: Arabs

 Pathros: Egypt

-Naphtuh: Middle East, including Arabian Peninsula and the Levant
+Naphtuh: Middle East and the Levant

-Ludim: with Iran
+Ludim: Iran

-Lehab (Lubim): with Pakistan
+Lehab (Lubim): Pakistan

 Shem

-Lud (Lydia): Iran & Azerbaijan, Georgia
+Lud (Lydia): Iran (Azerbaijan, Georgia)

-Elam (Persia): Turkey & Armenia
+Elam (Persia): Turkey (Armenia)

 Asshur (Assyria): Russia

-Aram (Syria):
+Aram (Syria): Latin and Hispanic

 Gether: Spain

-Uz: Southern Italy & Sicily
+Uz: Central Italy

 Arphaxad: Europe